TPN VENDOR FAQs

 How does a vendor get their information published in the TPN directory?

 Once enrolled in the TPN Platform, the vendor(s) will have their company information, along with any authorized supporting assessment materials, published in the TPN vendor directory.

 How do I get a TPN assessment?

 Participating in the TPN is voluntary and very straight forward.
 Simply follow the steps on the website and enter your information to begin the process.
 Through the TPN Platform you will receive all the notifications and information necessary to arrange your initial assessment.

 How do I prepare for an assessment?

 There are a variety of ways to prepare for an assessment.
-Downloading a free copy of the MPAA content security best practices is a great way to start.
+Downloading a free copy of the MPA content security best practices is a great way to start.
 If you aren’t sure about how to implement controls, or need other assistance, there are also TPN assessors that may be able to help you with consultative work.
 Please remember that if you select a TPN assessor to aid in either preparation or remediation work, that assessor cannot be the same person providing your TPN assessment.